 - Victorian Health Records Act 2001

 We take great care in securing and storing information and need to gain your consent for the collection of health information.
 You have the right to access your health records and transport them to another dental surgery if you wish.

--allows the individual to concentrate on their activity and not be conscious of the gaurd dropping down when running, talking
+- Allows the individual to concentrate on their activity and not be conscious of the guard dropping down when running, talking

 - What if I am nervous of dental procedures?

 It is very common for people to be nervous about having dental treatment, particularly if they have had a bad experience in the recent past or in childhood.

 The use of modern technology and advanced dental techniques allows us to provide a surprisingly low pain experience at your appointments.